-Last July, I revisited the 1932-37 recordings of the Beethoven piano sonatas by Artur Schnabel.
+From time to time, I revisit the 1932-37 recordings of the Beethoven piano sonatas by Artur Schnabel.
 Schnabel, a consummate musician renowned for his intellectual incisiveness, was the first pianist to record the entire cycle of Beethoven’s piano sonatas.
 The interpretation of Op.
-90, which returns to a format of two movements, is remarkable.
+90, which returns structurally to a format of two movements, is remarkable.
 The dynamic alterations required in the phrases of the opening movement are attended to impeccably, and the tempo of the second movement is somewhat faster than that taken by modern pianists, but it strikes me as right and avoids the danger of the sixfold repeated theme, so songful in expression, becoming languorous and slightly tedious.
 The playing of the concluding a tempo figurations of the last two bars fills a person with wonderment and an almost breathless aesthetic exhilaration.

 András Schiff, in his Wigmore Hall lecture, makes many shrewd observations on the fine detail and concentration of attention and thought the composer brought to bear.
 Start, for example, with how the opening eight bars are to be realized, with their differentiation in note value, phrasing, and volume.